Last Updated on May 17, 2026 by Ryan Roberts

 Legal pricing commentary keeps pointing to hybrid models for exactly this reason: predictable work is easier to price cleanly, while strategic work is harder to box in.

-Retainers and subscription-style models are useful when legal is ongoing and operational.
-You are trading some unused capacity risk for predictability and faster access.
+Retainers and subscription-style models are useful when legal work is ongoing and operational.
+You are trading some unused-capacity risk for predictability and faster access.

 Deferred fees can be founder-friendly in the short term, especially around financings, but they are still real costs and may stack on top of investor counsel fees later.
 So the right question is not just whether fees are deferred.
 It is whether the total economics still make sense when the round closes.